SoftwareAG/sagdevops-templates/templates/sag-cc-repo-custom/README.md

 ## Running as a standalone composite template

-To add Software AG product repository for version 10.5 using repository name 'myspecific-product-repo' and fix repository for all officially supported releases using repository name 'myspecific-fix-repo'
+To add a Software AG product repository with name 'myspecific-product-repo' for version 10.5 and a fix repository with name 'myspecific-fix-repo' for all officially supported releases.

 ```bash